sunfishcode/basic-text/docs/BasicText.md

 plain text:
  - If the string starts with a [Basic Text non-starter], prepend U+34F.
  - If the string ends with a [Basic Text non-ender], append U+34F.
+ - When [*NEL Compatibility*] is enabled, replace any U+85 with U+A.
+ - When [*LSPS Compatibility*] is enabled, replace any U+2028 or U+2029 with U+A.
- - Perform the Replacement actions from the [Pre-NFC Table].
+ - Perform the Replacement actions from the [Sequence Table].
  - Perform the [Stream-Safe Text Process (UAX15-D4)].
  - Perform `toNFC` with the [Normalization Process for Stabilized Strings].
- - When [*NEL Compatibility*] is enabled, replace any U+85 with U+A.
- - When [*LSPS Compatibility*] is enabled, replace any U+2028 or U+2029 with U+A.
- - Perform the Replacement actions from the [Main Table].

 [*NEL Compatibility*]: #options
 [*LSPS Compatibility*]: #options